alexandreboutrik/alexandreboutrik/README.md

 ### PQC Group (Post-Quantum Cryptography at UTFPR-TD)

 The mission of <a href="https://pqc-group-utfpr.github.io/index.html">this research group</a> is to contribute to Post-Quantum Cryptography (PQC) by studying concepts, applications and adoption strategies, focusing on - but not restricted to - the development and evaluation of PQC in network protocols.
 Currently working on the <a href="https://pqc-group-utfpr.github.io/projects.html">BBPQ</a> project.

+:book:&nbsp;&nbsp;Articles:
+- 2024-2025: _Two articles upcoming: one from the BBPQ project; one related to RSA_.
+- 2023-2024: Generating KEM certificates using the ACME protocol (doi:10.29327/seisicite2024.966085).

 ---